Skip to main content

 • graphics

-• “The gritty, full 3D industrial sci-fi aesthetic is pure perfection, featuring detailed mechs and powered armor that look functional and brutal, atmospheric biomes like snowy outposts, jungle-choked planets, and derelict colonies, plus destructible environments that feel raw, lived-in, and oppressively dangerous.”
+• “The gritty, full 3D industrial sci-fi aesthetic is pure perfection: detailed mechs and powered armor that look functional and brutal, atmospheric biomes like snowy outposts, jungle-choked planets, and derelict colonies, plus destructible environments that feel raw, lived-in, and oppressively dangerous.”

 • “The graphics are sharp, atmospheric, and enhance tactical readability without sacrificing immersion.”

-• “The weather effects are poorly done; everything has a massive white-screen haze that washes out colors, looks horrible, and reduces overall contrast.”
+• “The weather effects and such are poorly done, in my opinion, everything just has a massive white-screen haze over everything, looks horrible, washes out the colors and overall graphics, takes away all of the contrast.”

 • music